Program Description

 Application Information

-For full consideration, please submit your completed application by June 30th, 2023.
+To apply, please complete and submit this application by May 1st, 2024.
 We may consider applications submitted after this date only if we have additional space in the program.
 We may invite applicants to interview, as needed.
-Applicants will be notified of decisions by the beginning of August, 2023.
+Applicants will be notified of decisions by the beginning of June.

 Graduate students who are unable to attend all of the synchronous workshops are encouraged to participate in the Sheridan Center's other programs, including Teaching Essentials for Graduate TAs.
 We also invite you to sign up for the Sheridan Center’s Newsletter to stay up-to-date on other relevant programs, including round-tables and workshops.

-If you have questions about the Sheridan Teaching Consultant Program, please contact Sara Misgen, Assistant Director of Interdisciplinary Teaching Communities at [email protected]
+If you have questions about the Sheridan Teaching Consultant Program, please contact Dr. Sara Misgen, Assistant Director of Interdisciplinary Teaching Communities at [email protected].